gizemsarsinlar/Emotional-Support-Chatbot/README.md

-# Chatbot NLP
+# Emotional Support Chatbot

-This repository contains code and resources for building an intelligent chatbot for human psychology.
+One of my graduation projects, this repository contains code and resources to create an intelligent chatbot geared towards human psychology.

 ## Project Overview